-Schedule and attend biweekly discussion sessions with your coordinator at the Center for Community Learning five times, including the intake appointment.
+Schedule and attend biweekly discussion sessions with your coordinator at the Center for Community Learning five times, including intake.
 Come to each 30-minute discussion session prepared to discuss your experiences at your internship, your weekly response papers, and your progress on your research paper.

-You are responsible for making your own appointments and for scheduling your four postintake meetings evenly throughout the quarter (either weeks 3, 5, 7, and 9; or weeks 4, 6, 8, and 10).
-Appointments can be scheduled by calling CCL at 310-825-7865, or by emailing the front desk at cclmeetings@college.ucla.edu.
-You are encouraged to schedule your full set of four meetings as you are enrolled, in one request.
-In any case new meetings must be scheduled at least 24 hours in advance or your instructor may not be available to meet.
-The instructor cannot schedule appointments personally, and cannot meet you outside office hours.
+You are responsible for making your own appointments and for scheduling your four post-intake meetings evenly throughout the quarter (either weeks 3, 5, 7, and 9; or weeks 4, 6, 8, and 10).
+Appointments can be scheduled (A) in person at CCL (Murphy A265); (B) by calling CCL at 310-825-7865; or (C) by emailing the front desk at cclmeetings@college.ucla.edu.
+You are encouraged to schedule all your meetings at once, i.e. to schedule your full set of meetings in one request.
+All new meetings must be scheduled at least 24 hours in advance or your instructor may not be available to meet.
+The instructor is not able to schedule appointments personally, and cannot meet you outside office hours.